Rucadi/cpp-match/README.md

 As you can see, cppmatch implementation is equivalent to using std::expected, exceptions seem to be faster in recursive workloads, but I've seen that if you use "empty" types, cppmatch/expected code generation is better.

-Run benchmarks in your pc by running:

-nix run github:rucadi/cpp-match#benchmark

 ```
 Results gotten from WSL / i9 9900K